 DOSAGE AND ADMINISTRATION

-One ESTRING (estradiol vaginal ring) is to be inserted as deeply as possible into the upper one-third of the vaginal vault.
+One ESTRING (estradiol vaginal system) is to be inserted as deeply as possible into the upper one-third of the vaginal vault.
 The ring is to remain in place continuously for three months, after which it is to be removed and, if appropriate, replaced by a new ring.
 The need to continue treatment should be assessed at 3 or 6 month intervals.

 Should the ring be removed or fall out at any time during the 90-day treatment period, the ring should be rinsed in lukewarm water and re-inserted by the patient, or, if necessary, by a physician or nurse.